 Our HIV Partner Services (PS) is a free, voluntary, and confidential (anonymous) service that can help let an individual's sex and/or needle sharing partner(s) know they have been exposed to HIV/AIDS.

 PS can be done three ways:

 The Health Department can notify the individual's partner(s) for them anonymously;

 The individual can get coaching to tell their partner(s) themselves; or

 The individual can have a trained counselor present to support them while have the conversation with their partner(s).

 For more information or help with HIV Partner Services (PS) call (714) 834-7748.

 What do I need to know before my visit?

 Your visit is confidential.
 We want to make sure you get the right type of care that you need.
 So, it is important to clearly and honestly communicate the reason for your visit.
-Our staff is specially trained to provide HIV medical care.
+Our staff is specially trained to provide STD/HIV testing and treatment.

 Please arrive 15 minutes before your appointment time to allow for check in.